In Athens, we work 5 days a week in Skaramagas refugee camp, a 30-minute drive from the city centre.

 This space provides a vulnerable group of teens with a safe environment where we can challenge their creativity, empower them, and help build skills that will be valuable for their future.
 We offer movies, crafts, dancing, board games, yoga and camera/photography activities.
 We also have a small library, as well as a quiet area for study and homework.
 The Centre provides the teens with snacks and tea.

 Video from our Teenage Centre:

 Distribution and warehouse

 The warehouse is located Egaleo, a 20 minute drive from Skaramagas.
 This is where we store and organise donations before distribution in the camp.
 We distribute and provide season-appropriate clothing, shoes and other necessities to camp residents four times a year.
 We use our own virtual currency – ‘Drops’ – that makes it possible for them to shop in the same way as in a normal store.
 This unique Drop-currency enables the residents to shop for clothes in a meaningful and respectful way.
 This means that they do not have to wait in line, but are free to move around and choose the clothes that they want.
 It also guarantees enough clothing for everyone.
 Read more about The Drop App here.

-To be able to volunteer with us in Athens (Skaramagas and Elefsina), you must be able to work for a minimum of 10 days.
+To be able to volunteer with us in Athens (Skaramagas), you must be more than 23 years old, and be able to work for a minimum of four weeks and stay in a quarantine in advance.
 You must be prepared for demanding conditions and tensions in the camp.
-Induction and training takes place every week on Monday morning.
+Induction and training takes place every week on Thursday.
 You cannot work in the camp if you have not gone through this induction.
-We recommend that you arrive in Athens the evening before the induction.
-Volunteers have Sundays off.
+Volunteers have Saturdays and Sundays off.